 Perhaps you like the idea of eating until you can barely move, or maybe you’re the kind of person who can’t resist the challenge of consuming improbable amounts of food.

 In any case, if you want to visit a burger joint like no other, this is one place to look out for while you’re in Vegas.
-Just remember to bring your appetite – or at least wear a thick pair of pants!
+Just remember to bring cash, bring your appetite – or at least wear a thick pair of pants!